 Before You Start

 You’ll need a few things to make handmade watercolor paint.
 Some, like the muller and pans, are optional.
 Some you may be able to find substitutes for, like the pantyhose and palette knives.
-But the gum Arabic is essential unless you’ve figured out another way.
+But the gum Arabic is essential unless you’ve harvested gum from cherry, peach, or plum trees.
 And in that case you’re not likely to need this primer, ha.
-You can buy the media already prepared, though.
+You’re probably already an advanced paint-maker.
+If you’d prefer to start with media ready to go, I sell my own formula on Etsy.

 Wear eye protection when smashing rocks.
 Wear respiratory protection when working with powdered pigment or smashing/grinding rocks.
 If you have sensitive hearing, you may want to use ear plugs during mulling or hammering.